Blood Pressure Calculator

 Methods For Testing Blood Pressure (at home and in the doctor’s office)

-Sit in a quiet spot with your back straight and feet flat on the floor.
-Put the cuff on your upper arm and follow the instructions.
-It’s simple and helps you keep an eye on your health daily.
+Knowing when to test is just the beginning.
+At home, use a validated blood pressure monitor.
+Sit with your back straight and feet flat, place the cuff on your upper arm, and follow the instructions.
+It’s simple and helps you track your health daily.

-This way, they get an accurate reading of how hard your heart is working to pump blood through your body.
 Also, try our LDL Calculator, a quick tool to assess your LDL cholesterol and make informed lifestyle choices.

 Interpreting Your Blood Pressure Reading